Rabinnnn/Rabinnnn/README.md

 ## Hi there! 👋

 I'm **Rabin Otieno**, a passionate software developer and electronics engineer.
 I love creating innovative solutions that blend technology and design.
+Let's build something amazing together!

 ## About Me